 Kinesiology and Recreation Management

 Scholl of Business

 If Engineering, please select the department:

 Off Campus (Other University):

-if Off-Campus: please send letter from our institution stating when the lab as taken (date) and the grade you received.
+if Off-Campus: please send letter from previous institution stating when the lab was taken (date) and the grade you received.

 When was the last that you took the course?